oroinc/documentation/user/back-office/sales/leads/manage.rst

 Two grid views are available for leads: **Open Leads** and **All Leads**.
 Open leads grid view displays the list of all open leads, while all leads grid view displays all existing leads, including the ones that have been disqualified or converted to an opportunity and marked qualified.

 .. image:: /user/img/sales/leads/leads_grid.jpg
-   :alt: Actions for a lead in the grid
+   :alt: Grid view options available for leads

 Inline Editing
 ^^^^^^^^^^^^^^